azat-co/graphql-relay/README.md

    it feels nonsensical)
 1. Who stands behind GraphQL and what big companies are early adopters?
+1. What is Relay, and what are Relay containers, query composition and
 1. Getting hands dirty: a Netflix clone!

-### Module 2: How to GraphQL
+### Module 2: GraphQL Schema

+1. GraphQL schema and its relation to data storage and other services.
 1. On the back-end: how to provide a GraphQL API that would respond to GraphQL requests.
-1. GraphQL schema and its relation to data storage and other services.
 1. Implementation of the GraphQL API back-end.
 1. On the front-end: how to perform a query against remote GraphQL server, what do we need to know and what to expect.